-New murals are coming to Johnson City in 2021!
+New murals are coming to Johnson City!

 Mural at the I-26 Overpass at N. Roan Street

 The theme for this mural project is Body and Earth in Motion, Wellness and Peace Within.
 The mural design will showcase the many outdoor activities that people engage in within the Johnson City area (hiking, camping, biking, canoeing, kayaking, running, sports, etc.).
 Many people are drawn to Johnson City because of its proximity to a wide array of outdoor recreation areas.
 Due in large part to the outdoor amenities provided within the city, residents and visitors alike are able to enjoy healthy, active lifestyles while enhancing their connection to the natural environment.
-The mural will be installed between April and June of 2021.
+The mural will be installed in 2021.

 Mural on Commerce Street (Between Main & Market Streets)